-The County Council has a Rights of Way Committee which considers the officer's report and decides if the evidence demonstrates a reasonable case for the existence of the path.
+The County Council has a committee which considers the officer's report and decides if the evidence demonstrates a reasonable case for the existence of the path.
 If the committee decides the evidence is sufficient they will instruct officers to make a Modification Order which may ultimately add the path to the Definitive Map.
 If the committee decides the evidence is insufficient they will instruct officers not to make a Definitive Map Modification Order.